 1. How much time will each session require?

-The query letter workshops scheduled for Tuesday mornings at 9:00 A.M.
-EST take approximately 2 hours, while the opening pages workshops on Wednesday mornings run about 3.
+The query letter workshops scheduled for Tuesday afternoons at 2:00 P.M.
+EST take approximately 2 hours, while the opening pages workshops on Wednesday afternoons (also at 2:00 P.M.
+EST) run about 3.
 Agents can log into the online Q&A at their convenience to answer questions throughout the week.
 Plan on around 6 or 7 hours total for each weekly session.
-Agent participation runs Tuesday-Friday.
+Agent participation runs Thursday-Friday.
 Agents are welcome to sign up for multiple weeks.

 2. Will I be compensated?